amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 We are going to see how we can implement the second approach.

-## Solution
+## Solution: Infrastructure setup

 There are two stages to implement this solution.
 The first stage is to setup the infrastructure to allow the assume role operation to succeed.
-This basically means that, if an IAM role, `role1` wants to assume another role, `role2`, then:
+This basically means that if an IAM role, `role1` wants to assume another role, `role2`, then:

 - `role1` should be allowed to perform the `sts:AssumeRole` action on `role2`